christopherlam888/quote-bank/README.md

 - Reorder list of quotes
 - Easily import and export list of quotes
-- Toggle light and dark mode (currently set to dark mode)
 - Categorize and filter quotes

 ## License